mabel-dev/mabel/README.md

 ## What Platforms Does It Support?

+mabel comes with adapters for the following services, or is tested to run on the following platforms:

 | | Service | Support
 |-- |-- |--
 | <img align="centre" alt="Google Cloud Storage" height="48" src="icons/gcs-logo.png" /> | Google Cloud Storage |  Read/Write